jimniels/blog/_posts/2018-05-22-blog-redesign-again.md

 }
 ```

 In fact, that’s what my initial design exercise had me doing.
 Just stripping everything away.
 But the visual part of me begged for just a tiny bit more, so that’s how I ended up with what I have now.
+I also added a few more “enhancements” under the hood to this new design, like removing Google Analytics tracking.
+There’s been a lot of talk about that lately and I’m not going to write my thoughts about it other than I’m removing it.
+To be honest, I don’t need it.
+That should help me squeeze out just a tiny bit more improvement in terms of performance.

+I could talk more about my tendencies these days towards “basic web” styles and technology, but I’m think I am going to save that for another blog post where I can flesh out my ideas a little more.
+For now, enjoy this “new” design.
+I know I will, at least for now.